BEER BOTTLES, CASES & CARTONS

-Brown bottles were most often used because would keep out light and would help prevent any chemical changes in the beer that could cause what was known as "skunky" beer.
-Clear bottles were less frequently used for beer, but would allow better visibility of contents of the bottle and the rich color of the beer.
-From left to right is a quart bottle, a swing top pint and another pint.
-The bottle on the far right was may have been used for the Riedlin Select Beer.
+In 1892 a revolutionary bottle top called a crown, and also know as the bottle cap, was developed.
+It eliminated the need for wire brackets.
+(See Crowns) and the design at the top of the bottle was changed in order to accommodate the crown.
+This is one way to help ascertain the date of a bottle.
+Brown bottles were most often used because they would keep out light and would help prevent any chemical changes in the beer that could cause what was known as "skunky" tasting beer.
+Clear bottles were less frequently used for beer, but would allow rich color of the beer to be more visible.
+The clear bottle appears to have been used for the Riedlin Select Beer.
 (Please see Labels.)

 Machine Made Bottles - Early 1900s.

 Bottles were mostly hand blown from molds until Mike Owens developed a bottle making machine in 1903, and it took about another decade before this was more widely adopted.
 Nearly all beer bottles made before Prohibition were the property of a brewer and were embossed with the name of the brewery, its city and state.
 To encourage the bottle to be returned to the brewery to be reused, a modest bottle return fee was offered.
 In the late 19th Century, labels were added to bottles due to regulatory requirements.